 Because There Is More To Do

-Bristol-Myers Squibb employees and patients explain in their own words what patient focus really means and how our work is making a difference.
+Bristol-Myers Squibb employees can sometimes be patients too.
+Here they explain in their own words what patient-focus really means and how our work is making a difference.

 n a series of videos, Bristol-Myers Squibb employees and patients share how the company’s commitment to developing and delivering transformational medicines is helping to improve the lives of patients and their loved ones.